-Founded in 1977 by Ebrahim and Roshen Alkazi, Art Heritage Gallery remains committed to promoting an awareness and appreciation of modern Indian art.
+Founded in 1977 by Ebrahim and Roshen Alkazi, Art Heritage is a gallery that is committed to promoting established and young artists.
+Through its educational programming and collaborations, it seeks to sensitise its audience to a deeper comprehension of modern and contemporary art in a global context.
 Located in the famous art complex, Triveni Kala Sangam, the gallery has held over 600 exhibitions and produced over 450 catalogues celebrating the work of both distinguished artists such as F.N.
 Souza and M.F.
 Husain as well as new and emerging talent.

 Launched at the India Art Fair 2016, the Gallery’s most recent publication, Ebrahim Alkazi: Directing Art, documents Art Heritage and Alkazi’s lifelong commitment to Indian modern and contemporary art.